databendlabs/databend/docs/doc/10-deploy/03-oss.md

 title: Deploy Databend With Alibaba Cloud OSS
 sidebar_label: With Alibaba OSS
 description:
-  How to deploy Databend with Alibaba Cloud(阿里云) OSS
+  How to deploy Databend with Alibaba Cloud(阿里云) OSS.
 ---

 :::tip